lene/DuplicateImages/README.md

 Finds equal or similar images in a directory containing (many) image files.

-Needs Python3 and Pillow imaging library to run, additionally PythonMagick for test suite.
+Needs Python3 and Pillow imaging library to run, additionally Wand for the test suite.

 Running
 -------